 Be aware that the last player does not have to be the winner, because the rank is determined exclusively by tournament points, as described below.

-For an abandoned match in a tournament you receive 0 tournament points, for a loss 20, for a tie 60, for a win 100 and for a win while you are on fire even 200 tournament points.
-You are on fire as soon as you have won two games in a row.
-If you lose a game, you lose this status as well.
+For an abandoned match in a tournament you receive 0 tournament points, for a lost one typically 20, for a drawn one 60, for a won one 100 and for a won one while you are "on fire" even 200 tournament points.
+"On fire" is when you win two games in a row.
+After a lost game you lose this status again.

-First of all, everyone should have the opportunity to get familiar with tournament setting and the game.
-As long as you have not yet reached 200 tournament points, you can continue to play regardless of the outcome of the last match.
+First of all, everyone should have the opportunity to warm up properly.
+So as long as you're still in the warm-up phase - which usually goes up to 200 tournament points - you can keep playing regardless of the outcome of the previous match.
 After that, another loss marks the end of the tournament for you.

-Because it's sometimes quite annoying to have to quit after a loss, you can buy your way back into the tournament using jewels.
-The amount depends on the tournament and is clearly displayed.
-In this way you can even save your on fire status.
+Because it's sometimes pretty annoying to have to quit after a loss, you can buy your way back into the tournament with Jewelos.
+The number depends on the tournament and the game and will be clearly displayed.

-The most beautiful jewels, however, are those that have been won.
-The top places in a tournament receive jewels as a bonus.
+The most beautiful Jewelos, however, are those that have been won.
+The top places in a tournament receive Jewelos as a bonus.
 So it is sometimes worthwhile to fight for a better placement by re-entering the tournament.

 A trophy, medals in silver and bronze, awards and jewels.
 Each trophy is different and is reminiscent of the game played in the tournament in which you won it.
 Good reasons to reach out for more than one trophy.
 The same applies to the medals and awards: these are also designed individually.